abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase7_operational_observability/lab-steps-phase-7.md

 ---

-# Testing A Build Pipeline
+# Testing Build Completion Signal With A `GitLab` Pipeline

 Now that application logs and release are working, we can now integrate them into the full CI/CD pipeline.
 For speed, you may want to remove all security testing stages, and later enable them when everything works correctly.